gonzae/modui-calendar-pane/README.md

 # modui-calendar

-A calendar for the backbone.js-based modui suite.
+A calendar for the backbone.js-based modui suite by [Adrian Adkison](https://github.com/trainiac).

 ## Installation